-2.12 Capital Contributions

-Capital Contributions comprise:
+2.14 Capital contributions

-- Amounts received from the state for the execution of projects stipulated by the shareholder.
-Project expenditure is capitalised or expensed in accordance with company policy. - The value of assets transferred to the Group for which no or less than market consideration is required.
+Capital contributions comprise amounts received from the shareholder for the execution of projects stipulated by the shareholder.
+These amounts are specifically for projects financed by loans serviced by GORTT on behalf of the Company.
+Project expenditure is capitalised or expensed in accordance with company policy.